linkedin/css-blocks/README.md

 .sub-element[state|is-active] { /* ... */ }
 ```

+> **⁉️ What the pipe is going on here?**
+>
+> Once upon a time, developers fell in love with XML and thus was born xhtml, a flavor of HTML that allowed HTML elements to be mixed together with elements from other XML syntaxes like SVG and MathML.
+CSS went along for the ride and so, while many have never seen or used the feature, CSS has support for namespaced elements and attributes.
+In CSS, the `|` symbol is used to delimit between a namespace identifier (assigned by the `@namespace` at-rule) and the element or attribute name (also called a [qualified name](https://drafts.csswg.org/css-namespaces-3/#css-qualified-name)).
+>
+> In markup, instead of a pipe symbol, the colon is used to delimit a namespace identifier and a qualified name.
+Yes, this is confusing -- but we don't make CSS syntax, we just use it.

 ## Sub-State Selectors
 States on the `:scope` selector or a class selector may contain sub-states for more granular styling.
-Sub-states of a State are **mutually exclusive** and an element may only be in one sub-state at any given time.
+Sub-states of a State are **mutually exclusive** and an element may only be in one sub-state of that state at any given time.

 ```css
 :scope { /* ... */ }